Retail assistant Alexandra de Souza E Souza was dismissed from her job at the large high street chain after being harassed for being transgender.

 Every workplace should consider having a policy in place for transgender employees to avoid finding themselves in the same predicament as Primark.

-Such documentation will need to consider both fully transitioned employees, those undergo a transition or those who just identify as the opposite sex.
+Such documentation will need to consider both fully transitioned employees, those undergoing a transition or those who just identify as the opposite sex.

 This policy should include: